seviet/landingpage/vsphere/PCF-NSX-Cookbook.md

 ![Application Rules](../static/vsphere/images/lb-app-rules.png)

+#### Create Monitors For Pools

+NSX ships with several load balancing monitoring types pre-defined.
+These are for HTTP, HTTPS and TCP.
+For this installation, we will build new monitors matching the needs of each pool to ensure correct 1:1 monitoring for each pool type.

+_Navigate to Edge -> Manage –> Load Balancer -> Service Monitoring_

+- Create a new monitor for "http-routers", keep the defaults
+- Set the Type to "HTTP"
+- Create a new monitor for "tcp-routers", keep the defaults
+- Set the type to "HTTP"
+- Set the Method to "GET"
+- Set the URL to "/health"
+- Create a new monitor for "diego-brains", keep the defaults
+- Set the type to "TCP"
+- Create a new monitor for "ert-mysql-proxy", keep the defaults
+- Set the type to "TCP"

+These monitors will be selected during the next step when pools are created.
+A pool and a monitor are matched 1:1.

-#### Create Pools of Multi-Element Targets
+#### Create Pools of Multi-Element PCF Targets

-This is the pool of resources that NSX Edge is balancing TO, which are the GoRouters deployed by BOSH Director.
+This is the pool of resources that NSX Edge is balancing *__TO__*, which are the GoRouters deployed by BOSH Director.
 If the IP addresses here don’t match exactly the IP addresses reserved or used for the GoRouters, the pool will not effectively balance.

 ##### Create Pool for "http-routers"